sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 The following are functional requirements:

- - Learn dynamically local connected hosts.
+ - Dynamically learn locally connected peers.
- - Redistribute connected hosts with VOQ information to enable forwarding on remote devices.
+ - Redistribute routes with VOQ information to enable forwarding on remote devices.
- - Today, done via static configuration using scripting

-Pre-requisite
-  - Setup VxLAN with L3VNI, L3BD and L3SVI connected to a VRF
-  - VxLAN, L3VNI, L3BD and L3SVI are NOT download to SONIC.
-Use only to make FRR happy so RT-5 are generated
-  - Setup L3 interface on that VRF connected to local host

 <a id="112-Configuration-and-Management-Requirements"></a>
 ### 1.1.2 Configuration and Management Requirements
-The following are configuration and management requirements for EVPN VxLAN Multihoming:
+The following are configuration and management requirements:

 1. All of the configurations and show outputs should be available through SONiC yang - REST, gNMI.
-2. All of the configurations and show outputs should be available through click/FRR-vtysh.
+2. All of the configurations and show outputs should be available through FRR-vtysh.

 <a id="113-Platform-Requirements"></a>
 ### 1.1.3 Platform requirements